chemtrailoperator/Endgame-Alpha_EndlessSky/roadmap.md

 You cruise around the surface of the Alpha homeworld, collecting info.
 You see a large alien-like tower, supercarriers being built, and are driven off by defenses.

 mission 4.1
 Alzaga tells you that the tower must be alien in origin, and gives you a proposal to search throughout the galaxy with other factions to find an origin.
+First, you are sent by your Jump Drive to Free Worlds space to deliver news and plans.

 ------------------------All previous are completed.-------------------------------------